UNdot33K/ScriptKiddie_AV/README.md

 around protection.
 Running the ScriptKiddie alone it can easily be disabled by many malware, e.g ransomware.
 There are some free (open source) command line and GUI antiviruses which i think they fit well with Scriptkiddie and compliment each other.
-Choicing one which can also offer 'real time protection' is highly recommended.
+Choosing one which can also offer 'real time protection' is highly recommended.

 Q. Why use this instead of something else e.g more professional software?